yao-creative/yiyaotan-site/content/blog/life/dating.md

 1) In Meta's internal research they found it optimal that being accurate in their open positions led to more optimal self-selecting outcomes.

-2) People with self adjancency often find themselves in better places in society.
+2) People with self agency often find themselves in better places in society.

 3) Emotional Intelligence, self consciousness, knowing yourself and exactly what you want leads to more optimal outcomes.